MS Finance Curriculum

 - Basics of Financial Modeling in Excel (e.g., Solver. etc.)

-Class 1: Analysis of Financial Statements (Special topics) (3 credits)
+Class 1: Financial Statement Analysis (3 credits)

 The emphasis of this course is placed on the analysis, interpretation, and reporting of financial accounting data.
 The use of Bloomberg and other databases will be part of the curriculum.